soymadip/portfolio/notes/dbms/page-1.md

 4. **Security** - Data should be protected from unauthorized access.
 5. **Non-redundancy** - The same data item cannot exist in the same database, i.e., no two data items in a database should represent the same real-world entity.
 6. **Independence** - Data at different levels should be independent of each other so that changes in one level should not affect the other level.

+---

+## What is a Database Management System (DBMS)?

+A **Database Management System (DBMS)** is a software package that manages the specification, organization, storage, retrieval, and modification of data in a database.

+It provides users tools to define, create, access, and update the database as per their requirements.

+A **DBMS** typically includes one or more specialized programming languages, known as **database languages**, for interacting with the database.